hashicorp/terraform-provider-tfe/website/docs/r/registry_module.html.markdown

 * `vcs_repo` - (Optional) Settings for the registry module's VCS repository.
 Forces a new resource if changed.
 One of `vcs_repo` or `module_provider` is required.
 * `module_provider` - (Optional) Specifies the Terraform provider that this module is used for.
-For example, "aws"
+For example, "aws".
 * `name` - (Optional) The name of registry module.
 It must be set if `module_provider` is used.
 * `organization` - (Optional) The name of the organization associated with the registry module.
 It must be set if `module_provider` is used, or if `vcs_repo` is used via a GitHub App.
 * `namespace` - (Optional) The namespace of a public registry module.
 It can be used if `module_provider` is set and `registry_name` is public.